wzin/DataWipe/README.md

 ## 📞 Support

-For technical support or questions about this GDPR Account Deletion Assistant, please check the troubleshooting section or review the comprehensive test suite results.
+For technical support or questions about DataWipe, please check the troubleshooting section or review the comprehensive test suite results.

 ---